 Listed building: Buildings which are identified as having special architectural or historic importance and so are protected from demolition or inappropriate alteration or development by legislation and by planning policies.
 Protection also applies to certain other structures within the curtilage of Listed Buildings.
-The categories of listed buildings are:-Grade I - buildings of exceptional interest, Grade II-buildings of more than special interest, Grade II - buildings of special interest.
+The categories of listed buildings are: Grade I - buildings of exceptional interest, Grade II- buildings of special interest.